siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 208 Ranked Research Agenda and Falsification Program.md

 - single curl reorganizes locally,
 - doubled curl transports,
-- Maxwell is the minimal transporting closure in the stated class.
+- Maxwell is the minimal and unique transporting closure in the stated class.

 Why first: